Cluckhead/Bang/Docs/README.md

 # Simple Data Checker

 This application provides a web interface to load, process, and check financial data, primarily focusing on time-series metrics and security-level data.
 It helps identify potential data anomalies by calculating changes and Z-scores.
+The frontend has been recently refactored using **Tailwind CSS** for a modern look and feel, improved consistency, and offline-first capability.

 ## Features